How to File Probate in Washington State

 How Long Should Probate Take?

 Probate can take six months to a year, depending on several issues.
-It may take much longer if there’s a dispute over the will or the estate has unusual assets or debts.
+It may take much longer if there’s a dispute over the will or if the estate has unusual assets or debts.
 If the estate and its finances are relatively straightforward, probate mainly involves filing paperwork.

 Why Should I Get Involved in the Probate Process?